Kevin Ashton, the father of the notion of the Internet of Things, wrote in 1999:

 It feels like a century ago.
 No social media, no internet and phone calls at the same time (remember this?) and the trendiest thing was to have a Nokia 8210.
 Still, Kevin Ashton was able to imagine how the era of the Internet of Things would look like in the future… And it is a lot like today.

 But computers don’t have our limitations.
 They have access to a massive amount of information, and they are able to consider way, way more factors than we do.
-Machines are becoming trustful decision-makers; every business decision, from how goods are produced to how are they marketed, is now based on data.
+Machines are becoming trustful decision-makers; every business decision is now based on data, from how goods are produced to how are they marketed.
 We are moving towards a data-driven world… And we are getting there fast.

 If we apply the notion of data-driven decision making to the manufacturing industry, the potential is huge.
-The mass manufacture of products is a complex process that involves many parts; it is not easy to achieve a holistic view of all the operations in a factory floor and to modernize such a massive, complex setup has been difficult.
-Actually, many aspects of the manufacturing flow still look similar as they did decades ago, with every system being monitored and controlled in isolation (often in-situ by human workers), and with many processes remaining inefficient.
+The mass manufacture of products is a complex process that involves many parts; it is not easy to achieve a holistic view of all the operations on a factory floor, and to modernize such a massive, complex setup is difficult.
+Actually, many aspects of the manufacturing flow still look similar as they did decades ago, with every system being monitored and controlled in isolation (often in-situ by human workers) and with many processes remaining inefficient.

-So, what if data could be used to remotely monitor complex manufacturing operations?
-What if these operations could be analyzed as a whole, quickly identifying what needs to be corrected and implementing the necessary changes?
+So, how can data be used to remotely monitor complex manufacturing operations?
+What if these operations were analyzed as a whole, quickly identifying what needs to be corrected, and implementing the necessary changes?
 Future failures could be spotted before they actually happen.
 And by storing all this data and analyzing it all together, we’d have access to information incredibly valuable for improving in the future.

 As Mr. Ashton already knew 20 years ago, computers can know everything there is to know about things.
-If we let them think for us, their insights can be ours.
+If we let them think for us...
+Their insights will be ours.

 Manufacturers already have what they need to achieve digitalization: it’s their time-series data